cotag11/cotag11.github.io/_pages/cv.md

 **06/2021 - 08/2022**<br>
 **Graduate Thesis** at [Saint Louis Universtiy](https://www.slu.edu/)
-<li>Creation of a Land Cover map for [forest conservation](https://cotag11.github.io/RemoteSensing/) using machine learning and deep learning algorithms. </li>
+<li>Creation of a Land Cover map for <a href="https://cotag11.github.io/RemoteSensing/">forest conservation</a> using machine learning and deep learning algorithms. </li>
 <li>Compared various pixel-based algorithms with deep learning methods though rigorous scientific hypothesis testing. </li>
 <li>Spatiotemporal analysis of change in the protected reserve from 2010 to 2019.</li>
 <li>Understanding of Human Geography around the reserve. </li>